Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Introduction

-In the second class of dynamic systems, denoted as Problem 2, we introduce various parametric uncertainties and employ contraction theory to establish convergence which utilizes tools in Riemannian geometry to analyze the convergence of differential dynamics by constructing differential Lyapunov functions \cite{lohmiller1998contraction,manchester2017control}.
-In contrast to prior work \cite{lopez2020adaptive}, we introduce multiplicative parametric uncertainties in the control input, employ a high-order tuner (HT) rather than a gradient-descent based adjustment for adaptation, and most importanly, an RL-based outer-loop to synthesize the reference system.
-These three important distinctions enable us to accommodate real-time uncertainties in control effectiveness, fast acceleration, and general unstructured cost functions.
+In the second class of dynamic systems, denoted as Problem 2, we introduce parametric uncertainties similar to the first class and employ contraction theory to establish convergence which utilizes tools in Riemannian geometry to analyze the convergence of differential dynamics by constructing differential Lyapunov functions \cite{lohmiller1998contraction,manchester2017control}.
+In contrast to prior work \cite{lopez2020adaptive}, we introduce multiplicative parametric uncertainties in the control input, \bluec{employ a HT for parameter estimation}, and an RL-based outer-loop {as before, with analytical guarantees of local stability} to synthesize the reference system.

-The central component of the AC algorithm is built on a high-order tuner which was first proposed by \cite{Morse_1992} in an effort to develop stable low-order adaptive controllers.
-Rather than utilizing a gradient-descent algorithm to directly generate a first-order tuner for determining the parameter estimates, the idea here is to use a higher-order tuner so as to allow the controller to implicitly generate a reference model that is strictly positive real.
-This idea was subsequently explored further in \cite{ortega1993} for general adaptive control designs and in \cite{Evesque_2003} to allow adaptive control of time-delay systems in a stable manner.
-Independently, higher-order tuners have also been sought after in the ML community, in an effort to obtain accelerated convergence of an underlying cost function and the associated accelerated learning of the minimizer of this function (see for example, \cite{Nesterov_1983,Nesterov_2018, Su_2016, Wibisono_2016, Zhang2018b}).
-The idea here is to include momentum-based updates so as to get a faster convergence of the performance error and have seen widespread applications in machine learning \cite{Krizhevsky_2012, Sutskever_2013}.
-Elements of the HT algorithms in \cite{Morse_1992} were utilized to develop several types of HTs in continuous-time \cite{Gaudio2021} leading to stability, and in discrete-time \cite{Gaudio20AC} leading to stability with time-varying regressors and accelerated convergence with constant regressors as in \cite{Nesterov_1983}.
-We leverage these stability and accelerated convergence properties in the AC-RL control design in this paper by fully integrating the properties of RL into the controller.
+In both classes, the central component of the AC algorithm uses a HT which was first proposed by \cite{Morse_1992}, and later expanded in \cite{ortega1993,Evesque_2003} in an effort to develop stable low-order adaptive controllers.
+Independently, HT has also been sought after in the ML community, in an effort to obtain accelerated convergence of an underlying cost function and the associated accelerated learning of the minimizer of this function (see for example, \cite{Nesterov_1983,Nesterov_2018, Su_2016, Wibisono_2016, Zhang2018b}).
+The basic idea is to include momentum-based updates so as to get a faster convergence of the performance error.
+The HT algorithms in \cite{Morse_1992} have seen widespread applications in machine learning \cite{krizhevsky2017}.
+They were shown in \cite{Gaudio2021,Gaudio20AC,Mor2021} to lead to stability with time-varying regressors, and in \cite{Gaudio20AC} to have accelerated convergence with constant regressors in discrete-time.
+The first contribution of this paper is the demonstration of these properties of global boundedness and asymptotic behavior of the overall AC-RL controller in problems 1 and 2.